 (CHICAGO – August 14, 2019) – NuCurrent, an industry leader in wireless power intellectual property development and systems design, announces the release of its “Qi Extended-Z Tabletop Charger” design through the Wireless Power Consortium (WPC).
 The new design – identified as MP-A17 – is the industry’s first Qi-certified, 15-Watt wireless charger design with an extended charging distance of up to 12mm, which is over 3 times the distance of the previous standard.
-This advancement in wireless charging technology will drive innovative charger designs in the furniture, automotive, phone accessory and other markets.
+This advancement in wireless charging technology will drive innovative designs in the wireless charging table, automotive, phone accessory and other markets.

 “This is a big moment for NuCurrent, the WPC and our industry,” said NuCurrent CEO Jacob Babcock.
 “Standards are critical for developing technologies like wireless power, but so is innovation, and our MP-A17 design dramatically advances the standard, enabling broader use cases and better user experiences across the industry.”

 NuCurrent’s MP-A17 design was approved this week by the WPC, the global standards body whose members have created and advanced the Qi standard for wireless charging.
 The design will become part of the WPC’s forthcoming specification (version 1.2.4) as well as the WPC’s interoperability testbed.
 NuCurrent has been a member of WPC since 2015 and previously developed other innovative charger designs including the A21 specification for automotive applications.